Shimanti/Shimanti/README.md

 - 🌱 I used to work in Finance, with StartUps, as well as big companies.
 I am now building my own **Apps**.

-- 🤝 I wrote Python scripts to webscrape my computer for music.
+- 🤝 I wrote Python scripts to compare top 500 songs to my computer collection for music.

 - 🔭 I’m working on **a Blood Pressure Application**.